Changes and improvements are easy when they make

 What a healthy functioning organisation looks like

-This sounds so simple, but it only works when you know how to set motivating objectives that foster a healthy culture.
-Below, you will read exactly how to do that.
+This sounds so simple, but it only works when you know how to set motivating objectives that foster a healthy fear free culture.

 * Thanks to Katie Anderson who interviewed mister Isao Yoshino.